skip to content

 3. Someday At Christmas, Stevie Wonder (Motown, 1966)

 One of the finest, most magnanimous protest songs ever incorporated into the Christmas tradition, Stevie Wonder's "Someday At Christmas" calls the bluff of all that "peace on earth" crap.
 This song (written by Motown staffers Ron Miller and Bryan Wells) was a brave step for Berry Gordy's company.
 This was 1966, a turbulent time in an America deeply divided over the Vietnam War, and "Someday At Christmas" clearly states that violence against our fellow man is folly.
 Not yet known for such bold statements, Motown risked alienating the mainstream audience they'd worked so hard to win.
 Happily, they didn't, and "Someday at Christmas" was modest success.
-First released as a single, then as the title song to Wonder's otherwise middlin' 1967 LP (read more), the better choice is A Motown Christmas. [back to list]
+First released as a single, then as the title song to Wonder's otherwise middlin' 1967 LP (read more), the better choice is A Motown Christmas.
+(You'd be forgiven, by the way, if you prefer "What Christmas Means To Me," the other standout track on Wonder's album.
+It's great, too, and it's certainly more typical of Motown's effervescent magic.) [back to list]

 4. Merry Christmas Baby, Otis Redding (Atco, 1968)